gwijthoff/Screenreading/screenreading_syllabus.md

 **March 6: "They conveyed their thoughts to one another in an instant over cities or mountains."**

-- Andrew Piper, *Dreaming in Books: Making of the Bibliographic Imagination in the Romantic Age* (2009), pp. 1-18, 121-152
+- Andrew Piper, *Dreaming in Books: Making of the Bibliographic Imagination in the Romantic Age* (2009), pp. 1-18, 121-152, 235-245
     - Introduction: Bibliographic Subjects
     - 4. Sharing
+    - In Place of an Afterword: Next to the Book
 - Elspeth Jajdelska, *Silent Reading and the Birth of the Narrator* (2007), pp. 21-75
     - 1. Income, Ideology, and Childhood Reading
     - 2. Pausing for Effect
 - ["Future of the Book"](http://www.ideo.com/work/future-of-the-book/) (2010), ["Zinio"](http://www.ideo.com/work/zinio-reader/) (2001), and Ideo's design exploration of digital reading.
 - \[Readings on sharing ebooks\]

 ***March 12: LAB 2: Writing***